fengnzl/Leetcode-Sync-Github-Helper/README.md

 # Leetcode Sync Github Helper

-A chrome extension powered by [vitesse-webext](https://github.com/antfu/vitesse-webext)，aims to automatically pushes you pass code to Github.
+A chrome extension powered by [vitesse-webext](https://github.com/antfu/vitesse-webext)，aims to automatically pushes your pass code to Github.
 Supported domain names includes [leetcode.com](https://leetcode.com/) and [leetcode.cn](https://leetcode.cn/)，both old and new ui versions are supported.

 The functionality is basically available and still to be improved.
 You can build an extension locally and upload it to chrome extensions to use.